Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-OpenAI-CogServe-Redis-Embeddings/README.md

 #### Infrastructure as Code

-Create all the solution resources using the provided `bicep` template, and capture the environment configration in variables that are used later in the process.
+Create all the solution resources using the provided `bicep` template, and capture the output environment configration in variables that are used later in the process.

 > **NOTE**
 > Our bicep template is using the [AKS-Construction](https://github.com/Azure/AKS-Construction) project to provision the AKS Cluster and assosiated cluster services/addons, in addition to the other workload specific resources